-The festive season is now in full swing, and naturally, we’re seeking out the very best ways to make the most of it before it inevitably comes to an abrupt end.
+The festive season is here and if you’re looking to celebrate as much as possible before it inevitably comes to an abrupt end, we’ve found the very best ways to make the most of it.
 Fancy celebrating in style this year?
-From wonderful Christmas shows and candlelight concerts to indulging in all of the festive food and drink Manchester has to offer, here are the most festive things to do in Manchester over the Christmas period.
+From wonderful Christmas shows and Candlelight concerts to indulging in all of the festive food and drink Manchester has to offer, here are the most festive things to do in Manchester over the Christmas period.

 1. Grab a Yorkshire pudding wrap at Porky Pigs